pguedes/gesticle/README.md

 sharing is caring so i'm posting this to github hoping it may help someone else.

+# dependencies

+we need some libs to use this so please:

+    > sudo apt install libxdo-dev libinput-dev libudev-dev

+# create .deb installer

+first we need to install cargo-deb

+    > cargo install cargo-deb

+and then we can:

+    > cargo deb

 # From manpage README

 gesticle(1) -- Configurable handlers for gestures based on libinput events